 Teams & Organizations

 Scriptix supports team-based collaboration within organizations.
-This guide covers how teams work and basic organizational concepts.

 Understanding Organizations